12 docs on Indigenous life in Canada

 Indigenous storytellers with incredible tales and activists who are advocating for change

-To celebrate National Indigenous History Month, here are some documentaries that explore the history of the First Peoples of this land, and introduce us to the activists fighting for a more equitable future.
+To celebrate Indigenous History Month, watch documentaries that explore the history of the First Peoples of this land, and introduce us to the activists fighting for a more equitable future.

 Nahanni: River of Forgiveness

 Herb Norwegian, Grand Chief of the Dehcho First Nations, has always wanted to follow the route of the ancestors who spent the winters hunting and trapping near the headwaters of the great Nahanni River in a moose skin boat.